- A level requirements: ABB

-We will enable you to develop a range of social scientific, analytic and communication skills and a variety of transferable skills valued by many employers in a range of industries (eg media organisations, local government and charitable organisations, the criminal justice system and commercial and financial service sectors).
+We will enable you to develop a range of social scientific, analytic and communication skills and a variety of transferable skills valued by many employers in a range of industries (eg media organisations, local government and charitable organisations, and commercial and financial service sectors).

 In year two, you may have the choice to work as part of your studies.
 In year three, you have the opportunity of taking up work placements via our ‘Interchange’ service.
 This connects you with a variety of voluntary and charitable organisations in and around the region.
 These include the Community Voluntary Service, Refugee Action, Liverpool Student Community Action (homelessness project, play days and Chinese New Year celebrations), Victim Support, Barnados, and the Citizens Advice Bureau.
 Through this kind of work you will produce reports to help the organisations develop their services and meet local needs – a great thing to have on your CV!